The Good, The Bad And The Ugly Truth On Nutrition For The Growing Athlete

 As a general rule, 20 to 30 percent of the calories in a young athlete’s diet should come from fat, 50 to 65 percent from carbohydrates and 15 to 20 percent from protein.
-But, Leonard says, endurance training, such as long-distance running, requires more calories from both carbs and protein, while strength training increases the body’s need for protein.
-Be careful with protein, she warns, because too much of it can cause dehydration and put a strain on the kidneys.
+But, Leonard says, endurance training, such as long-distance running, requires more calories from both carbs and protein.
+On the other hand strength training increases the body’s need for protein.
+Be careful with protein, she warns, because too much of it can cause dehydration.
+It may end up putting a strain on the kidneys.

 Young athletes typically don’t require dietary supplements.
 Eating a healthy diet rich in fruits and vegetables plus a daily multivitamin should provide all the nutrition an active growing body needs.
 Sports bars and gels enriched with protein, vitamins and minerals offer no greater nutritional benefit than regular food, Leonard advises.
 However, their size and convenient packaging make them a fast, easy way to replenish nutrients after prolonged activity.

 Dehydration among children playing sports is common, especially in the hot summer months, but may go unnoticed in its milder forms, Leonard says.
 Younger children are more prone to dehydration because their bodies produce more heat while sweating less.
 Children recovering from a recent illness, especially one that caused vomiting or diarrhea, may be more prone to dehydration.
 To ensure hydration, water is the best choice.
 Any activity that lasts less than 60 minutes doesn’t require electrolytes, so you can safely skip electrolyte-enriched sports drinks.

 - Before exercise, drink 4 to 8 ounces

 - During activity, drink 4 ounces every 15 minutes